OHDSI/TheBookOfOhdsi/Characterization.md

 #### Prerequisites {-}

 For these exercises, access to an ATLAS instance is required.
-You can use the instance at [http://atlas-demo.ohdsi.org](http://atlas-demo.ohdsi.org), or any other instance you have acces to.
+You can use the instance at [http://atlas-demo.ohdsi.org](http://atlas-demo.ohdsi.org), or any other instance you have access to.

 \BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:exerciseCharacterization1"><strong>(\#exr:exerciseCharacterization1) </strong></span>We would like to understand how celecoxib is used in the real world.
 To start, we would like to understand what data a database has on this drug.
 Use the ATLAS Data Sources module to find information on celecoxib.
 </div>\EndKnitrBlock{exercise}